pragmint/open-practices/capabilities/visual-management.md

 ### If Teams Don’t Choose It, They Won’t Use It

 Dashboards don’t drive behavior -- people do.
 If a metric isn’t meaningful to the team, it becomes background noise.
 When teams help choose what’s tracked, they’re more likely to question it, act on it, and improve it.
-Visual management is not just about measurement -- it’s about ownership.
+Visual management is not just about measurement, it’s about ownership.

 ### Ensure Tools Are Simple and Actionable